rails/rails/guides/source/constant_autoloading_and_reloading.md

 the module object itself could still be alive somewhere and its name would still be "A::B".

-The idea of a parent namespace it's at the core of the autoloading algorithms and helps explain and understand intuitively their motivation, but as you see that metaphor leaks easily.
+The idea of a parent namespace is at the core of the autoloading algorithms and helps explain and understand their motivation intuitively, but as you see that metaphor leaks easily.
 Given an edge case to reason about, take always into account the by "parent namespace" the guide means exactly that specific string derivation.